Kerbalism/Kerbalism/docs/habitat.rst

 Inflatable habitats
 -------------------

 If a habitat is inflatable, its inflate/deflate animation will be driven by the actual pressure of the part.
-Note that pressurizing a large habitat with a small pressure controller can take a long time.
+Note that pressurizing a large habitat with a small `pressure controller <kerbals.html#lss>`_ can take a long time.
 For example the mk1 pods pressure control will take approx 3 days to inflate the Gravity Ring.
-So remember to add enough pressure controllers for the job.
+So remember to add enough `pressure controllers <kerbals.html#lss>`_ for the job.
 You wouldn't want to blow up a bouncy castle with your mouth :/

 ----------